georgik/swift-xtensa/README.md

 - **Environment**: `elf` - ELF object file format, or `espidf` - ESP-IDF framework environment

 This format is used consistently across:
-- **LLVM**: Recognizes `xtensa` as experimental target architecture with ESP32 variants
+- **LLVM**: Recognizes `xtensa` and `riscv32` as experimental target architectures
-- **Swift**: Embedded stdlib support for all 6 target triples
+- **Swift**: Embedded stdlib support for all **7 target triples**
 - **Applications**: Example projects can target appropriate variant
 - **Build Scripts**: Configured to generate Swift stdlib for all supported targets
+- **Swift Package Manager**: Native support for embedded target configuration

-**Note**: These target triples exactly match the Rust toolchain convention for ESP32 development, ensuring consistency across language ecosystems.
+**Note**: These target triples exactly match the Rust toolchain convention for embedded development, ensuring consistency across language ecosystems.
 Do not use simplified forms like `esp32s3-none-elf` as they won't be recognized by LLVM's architecture parsing.

 ## Architecture